Constraining black hole parameters with the precessing jet nozzle of M87*: Introduction

 The present study is structured as follows.
-In Sec. \ref{dddd}, we devote our study to the analysis of tilted circular orbits and ISCOs.
+In Sec. \ref{dddd}, we devote our study to the analysis of spherical orbits and ISSOs.
 Based on these results, Sec. \ref{ptco} focuses on the calculation of precession for these orbits.
 In Section \ref{m87s}, we employ the observed period of the precession to constrain the black hole spin and warp radius.
 Finally, our results are summarized and discussed in Section \ref{Conclusion}.